-Because a region server can host primary replicas for some regions and secondaries for others, secondary replicas might generate extra flushes to primary regions in the same host.
+Because a RegionServer can host primary replicas for some regions and secondaries for others, secondary replicas might generate extra flushes to primary regions in the same host.
 In extreme situations, there might be no memory for new writes from the primary, via WAL replication.

-To resolve this situation, the secondary replica is allowed to do a "store file refresh": a file system list operation to pick up new files from primary, possibly dropping its MemStore.
-This refresh will only be performed if the MemStore size of the biggest secondary region replica is at least hbase.region.replica.storefile.refresh.memstore.multiplier times bigger than the biggest MemStore of a primary replica.
+To resolve this situation, the secondary replica is allowed to do a "store file refresh."
+A file system list operation picks up new files from the primary, possibly dropping its MemStore.
+This refresh is only performed if the MemStore size of the biggest secondary region replica is at least hbase.region.replica.storefile.refresh.memstore.multiplier times bigger than the biggest MemStore of a primary replica.
 (The default value for hbase.region.replica.storefile.refresh.memstore.multiplier is 4.)